 Preface.
-This is mostly a review of the 2013 National Research Council’s report on harvesting marine energy from waves, tides, temperature differences, currents, and run-of-river.
-But as new projects come and go, I add them into this long post.
+This is mainly a review of the 2013 National Research Council’s report on harvesting marine energy from waves, tides, temperature differences, currents, and run-of-river.
+But also the latest projects and other evidence related to the energy that can be produced .

-None of these water devices are commercial, because they rust, are destroyed by tides, storms, hurricanes, lightning, icebergs, floes, large waves, marine growth, and corrosion.
+In 2021, none of these water devices were commercial, and never will be, because they rust, are destroyed by tides, storms, hurricanes, lightning, icebergs, floes, large waves, marine growth, and corrosion.
 Offshore wind turbines are corroded within 15 years, while their onshore cousins last about 20 years.

 Hydro-kinetic devices are huge.
 To generate 1000 MW of wave power in the rough North Sea, the Wave Dragon Energy Converter would need to be 124 miles long.
 A wave energy contraption not yet deployed required 826 tons of steel that took 55 workers and 14 months to build (Chalmers 2019).

 So far most demonstration models have been pummeled to death.
 In the real world, we could never get much power because high tides and stormy seas are usually too far from cities and the electric grid.
 Oceans may be vast, but the energy contained in waves and tides is very small and diffuse.
 Harvesting the energy would require thousands of square miles of contraptions and thousands of miles of undersea cables and energy storage devices that would take more energy to construct and maintain than the energy harvested.

 This report doesn’t give much hope that any of these kinetic water power devices will ever work out.